 - Add the sage, salt, pepper, garlic, and cranberries.

 - Cook for an additional 2 minutes.

 - Remove from heat.

-- Slowly add the warmed wine or broth and continue to mix.
+Slowly add the warmed wine (or broth if omitting wine) and continue to mix.

 - Add to a baking dish and pour the remaining 2 tbsp butter over the top, cover with foil and cook at 350° for 30 minutes.

 - Once it has cooked for 30 minutes, remove the foil and cook an additional 5 minutes uncovered.

 Serve and enjoy.